orcodeep/CSAPP/labs/malloc/malloclab-handout(2)/malloclab-handout/README.md

 - This ensures that when the first free block appears, it will never try to coalesce backward into the prologue.

 **Hence because of this we do not need a `prologue` block**
+- Make sure you are not overwriting the 3 blindly in `mm_malloc()`, you lose the information it contained.
+- Either store `|` the `blocksize` with whats already stored if allocating from current_avail or use proper masking to not overwrite the `prevalloc` flag.

 **In mm_init() i.e when we are initializing the heap we set the `prevalloc` flag (of the block `current_avail` is pointing to) to 1.
 But free() will take care of the prev alloc flag of the `current_avail` if last allocted block from `current_avail` gets freed by user.
 As when we free a block, the next block's `prevalloc` flag is switched.**